-Gemma is a barrister practising in all areas of criminal law.
-She also accepts instructions in family and extradition proceedings.
+Gemma is a barrister practising in criminal, proceeds of crime, family and extradition proceedings.

 Here’s what some of those who have worked with Gemma have to say about her:

 “I found her to be hardworking, ever-present when needed, her knowledge was sound, clear and direct; and that she has a natural affinity for criminal litigation.”

 “Her communication skills are first class, and she strikes up an instant rapport with clients – engaging them fully and inviting confidence and trust.”

 Gemma also has experience working with the National Crime Agency (NCA), having advised on a wide range of data protection and operational matters, which involved dealing with a variety of jurisdictions and statutory instruments.
 This role included reviewing legally privileged material as independent counsel and acting in applications for extensions of pre-charge bail.

 Gemma accepts instructions under the direct access scheme, allowing members of the public to instruct Gemma directly to advise them on or represent them in suitable cases.

 - CPS Specialist Prosecutor: Extradition Grade 1.

 - University of Law - BPTC – Very Competent